-By default, an AND search is performed between the two chosen criteria.
+By default, the interface performs an AND search using the two chosen criteria.
 As pictured below, the Search Results lists 95 testimonies that satisfy the search criteria (narrowed down from the previous 285 results).

-When you select multiple categories of search criteria in an Experience Groups Search, you can specify an AND or OR search between criteria searches.
+When you select multiple categories of search criteria in a Biographical Search By Experience Group, you can specify an AND or OR search between criteria searches.